César Chávez Learning Academies

-The César E. Chávez Learning Academies, also known as Valley Region High School 5 (VRHS #5), is a public high school of the Los Angeles Unified School District.
+Arroyo High School, also known as Valley Region High School #5 (VRHS #5), is a public high school campus of the Los Angeles Unified School District (LAUSD).
 It is located in the City of San Fernando in the San Fernando Valley region of the Los Angeles metropolitan area, in the US state of California.
-It is named after César Chávez.
+The campus was named after labor leader César Chávez; following sexual abuse allegations against Chávez in March 2026, the LAUSD board voted unanimously to rename the campus by fall 2026.